WFCD/warframe-nexus-query/README.md

 * `title` - Title of the item
 * `type` - Type of the item
 * `supplyPercent` - Of the total amount of item listings for this object, this is the percent for sale
-* `demandPercent` - Of the total amount of item listings for this object, this is the percent looking to be bought
+* `demandPercent` - Of the total amount of item listings for this object, this is t looking to be bought
 * `supplyAmount`  - Of the total amount of item listings for this object, this is the number for sale
 * `demandAmount`  - Of the total amount of item listings for this object, this is the number looking to be bought

+Component

+* `name` -  Name of the component
+* `avgPrice` - Average platinum price
+* `rawAverage` - Raw average (non-rounded) price of the component
+* `data` - Array of Miscellaneous data